 This results in changes in the atmosphere, causing global temperatures to rise.
 With the reflective surfaces being reduced, more sunlight is absorbed, and even higher temperatures have been produced as a result.

 We can see this process happening – so we should be able to regulate our actions to prevent the damage from becoming worse.
 But we don’t.

 It goes even further.
 Chemicals have been used extensively, both to kill pests and to enhance crop production, in many countries.

 We have often seen far too late that these chemicals can harm nature’s delicate balance.
 Often, chemicals are used excessively, resulting in them reaching and damaging the oceans.

 There are alternatives to many of these chemicals.
 Permaculture would demand that we investigate these alternatives.
 Some insects feed on other insects that are harmful to our plants.

 Sometimes, a container filled with sugar water tied to a tree is all it takes to eliminate certain harmful pests.
 Some plants planted in among crops will also deter harmful insects.

-Traditionally, composted vegetable material and animal manure have been used to supply nitrogen to the soil, an important substance to help us increase our yields.
+Traditionally, composted vegetable material and animal manure have been used to supply nitrogen to the soil to help us increase our yields.